junxit/us-congress-bills-110/metadata.md

 - 2008-04-28 — Introduced in Senate
 - 2008-04-28 — Referred to the Committee on the Judiciary. (text of measure as introduce: CR S3446)
 - 2008-04-28 — Sponsor introductory remarks on measure.
 (CR S3446)
+- 2008-05-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text of measure as passed Senate: CR S3728-3729)
+- 2008-05-01 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text of measure as passed Senate: CR S3728-3729)
+- 2008-05-01 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3728-3729)
+- 2008-05-01 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3728-3729)